Witten by. Brabners LLP

 In this series of articles, we are reviewing the current legal framework for calculating holiday entitlement for agency workers, and considering the particular challenges which this presents to umbrella companies (as well as possible solutions).

-, we went back to basics and reminded ourselves of the statutory basis for calculating annual leave entitlement and holiday pay as set out in the Working Time Regulations 1998 (“WTR”) and the Employment Rights Act 1996 (“ERA”).
+In our previous article, we went back to basics and reminded ourselves of the statutory basis for calculating annual leave entitlement and holiday pay as set out in the Working Time Regulations 1998 (“WTR”) and the Employment Rights Act 1996 (“ERA”).

 In this article, we will consider the ongoing case of The Harpur Trust v Brazel (“Brazel”), which centres on a dispute about how to calculate annual leave entitlement and holiday pay for an employee who only works for part of the year.